-Saturated, monounsaturated, polyunsaturated, trans fats, omega 3 fats, polyunsaturated fatty acids… It’s no wonder we feel confused about which fats we should be eating.
-In this article I will get to the fat chemistry, which influences their structure and stability to highlight which fats are best and why.
+Saturated, monounsaturated, polyunsaturated, trans fats, omega 3 fats, polyunsaturated fatty acids… It’s no wonder we feel confused about which fats are actually healthy.
+In this article I delve into the chemistry of fat chemistry, to show you which fats are best for your body and why.

 As a starting point remember this: Saturated fats are the most stable fats.
 They tend to be inert and don’t go bad regardless of temperature or when exposed to air.